Murciélago (manga)

-Murciélago (ムルシエラゴ, Murushierago) is a Japanese manga series written and illustrated by Yoshimurakana.
+Murciélago (ムルシエラゴ, Murushierago) (Note: Stylized in all caps when written in Latin script) is a Japanese manga series written and illustrated by Yoshimurakana.
 It began serialization in Square Enix's seinen manga magazine Young Gangan in August 2013.
+An anime television series adaptation produced by Satelight and Staple Entertainment is set to premiere in January 2027.

+Synopsis

+Serial killer Kuroko Koumori is originally on death row after killing 715 people since childhood.
+However, since her hometown is overrun with crime, the government indefinitely stays her execution in exchange for her cooperation in hunting down and killing criminals the police fail to apprehend, to which Kuroko agrees.
+She is accompanied by Hinako Tozakura, a driving expert; and Chiyo Yanaoka, daughter of a notorious yakuza boss.

 Media

 Manga

 Written and illustrated by Yoshimurakana, Murciélago began serialization in Square Enix's seinen manga magazine Young Gangan on August 16, 2013.
-The series' chapters have been compiled into twenty-seven tankōbon volumes as of August 2025.
+The series' chapters have been compiled into twenty-nine tankōbon volumes as of July 2026.

 During their Anime Expo 2016 panel, Yen Press announced that they licensed the series for English publication.

 A spin-off manga focusing on the character Reiko Kuchiba, titled Murciélago Byproduct Araña and illustrated by Shin Arakawa, was serialized on Square Enix's Manga Up! app from January 12, 2018, to June 26, 2020.
-The spin-off's chapters were compiled into five volumes from June 25, 2018 to July 22, 2020.
+The spin-off's chapters were compiled into five volumes from June 25, 2018, to July 22, 2020.